Acceptable Use Policy: A Basic Guide

 Ensure Users are Avoiding Illegal Activity

 An AUP can help ensure users are following the law.
 For instance, an AUP may strictly prohibit users from pirating music, movies, or other files.
-It may outline that if a user is violating these rules, they will be banned from the network.
+It may outline that if a user is violating these rules they will face consequences.
+Consequences may range from suspension to information being turned over to law enforcement depending on the violation and the organization’s policies.
 Having users break the law on your network can become a liability for your business, which is why outlining these prohibited activities in your AUP is so essential.

 Focus on Productivity